Quick Answer

 | Documentation burden | Broader file set: registration records, platform statements, service/vendor agreements, payout logs. | Narrower file set: lease, manager agreement, rent ledger, deposit and repair records. |

 For U.S. filers, FBAR and Form 8938 are separate obligations, and one does not replace the other.
 FBAR is not filed with the IRS.
-Use Add current threshold after verification for both forms rather than relying on memory or prior-year assumptions.
+Confirm the current reporting thresholds for both obligations from official tax records before relying on them.

 | Topic | Grounded point | Detail |